t-bowersox/bouncer/README.md

 Returns:

-- A dot-separated string containing the base64-encoded token and its base64-encoded signature (
+- A promise resolving to a dot-separated string containing the base64-encoded token and its base64-encoded signature ( i.e. `<base64-encoded-token>.<base64-encoded-signature>`)
-  i.e. `<base64-encoded-token>.<base64-encoded-signature>`)

 #### Method `revokeToken`